-Power comes from a lively 3.6-liter V6 teamed with a smooth nine-speed automatic.
+Power comes from a lively 3.6-liter V6 teamed with a smooth, responsive nine-speed automatic.

-We got 18 mpg overall in our tests, which is unimpressive.
+We got 18 mpg overall in our tests.

 Towing capacity is 5,000 pounds.

-The roomy cabin is very quiet, and the ride is comfortable, befitting Buick's flagship.
+The roomy cabin is very quiet and the ride is comfortable, befitting a Buick flagship.

 The third-row seat is relatively roomy for the class.